coder-mike/xs-sandbox/readme.md

 ## Usage: Metering

-Metering allows you to set a limit on the amount of processing that the guest can do, which can be useful to catch infinite loops, especially if you don't trust the code.
+Metering allows you to set a limit on the amount of processing that the guest can do, which can be useful to catch infinite loops, especially if you don't trust the guest code.
 The `sandbox.meter` counter counts up as the guest executes instructions.
 If the limit is reached, the guest will halt and the sandbox will throw an exception.

 ```js
 import Sandbox from 'xs-sandbox';